Browse by . . .

 Huggins's dilemma may sound as arcane as a bit of Americana.
 In fact, it has resonance not just for her, but for anyone who has noticed something: suddenly, art and attributions are making the headlines.
 Every time one looks, a museum finds another Vermeer, another Leonardo, or another Michelangelo.
 Why all at once, and why now?
 And why so fast, just when someone like Huggins still takes years to authenticate even a mirror?
 Together with Young Archer, on display at the Met as a young Michelangelo, Huggins's experts offer an object lesson in art and the politics of authenticity.

-Related articles look more in depth and what goes into an attribution, with Vermeer as a test case, and why art takes words.
-Another spends more time with another much-hyped and questionable young Michelangelo.
-What distinguishes it from his, and how does that help understanding his art, as well as the generations before and after?
-Here the focus stays on the people, power, and institutions behind it all, along with the love.
+Related articles look more in depth and what goes into an attribution, with Vermeer as a test case, and why art takes words and not just looking.
+Another spends more time with yet another much-hyped and questionable young Michelangelo.
+What distinguishes it from his, I ask there, and how does that help in understanding his art—as well as the generations before and after?
+Here I shall focus more on the people, power, and institutions behind it all, along with the love.

 Gold leaf and sour grapes

-Huggins does not call it a life-changing event, but she describes the life of old furniture as changes in the lives of others.
-Her title, Aesop's Mirror: A Love Story, already sets the tone—too playful to take itself too seriously, but also a fable for those who can read it.
-Always the good sport, she attends an auction in Rhode Island as a favor to a friend.
+Huggins describes the life of old furniture as changes in the lives of herself and others.
+Her title, Aesop's Mirror: A Love Story, already sets the tone.
+Always the good sport, she speaks of attending an auction in Rhode Island as a favor to a friend.
 Sure enough, she cannot resist what she cannot afford, a mirror framed with Aesop's "The Fox and the Grapes."
+And then she just has to buy a couple more pieces, including a preposterously Neoclassical sofa.
 Talk about fables of overreach.
-Oh, and then she just has to buy a couple more pieces, including a preposterously Neoclassical sofa.

-And why not?
-Surely one will end up paying for another, right after the proper authentication.
+Still, why not splurge?
+She made sure that her purchases had the proper authentication.
 And thereby hangs a tale, in a genre somewhere between a personal history and a mystery story.
-As part of its pleasure, the book offers plenty of help along the way with both, but Huggins never quite obtains closure.
+As part of its pleasure, the book offers plenty of help along the way, but Huggins never quite obtains closure.
 Not that she really needs it.
-"Analysts' couches are usually modern," she notes, "not my taste."
+"Analysts' couches are usually modern," she notes, and "not my taste."

-Time passes though things, but not just in the sense of placing them in the past.
+Time passes though things—and not just in the sense of placing them in the past.
 They also take on a past in the hands of others, and art's materials age as well.
-Huggins thus has a lot of art history to explain.
-It includes period styles and masters, the meaning (or "iconography") of the carvings, provenance and documentation, possible owners and their fates, changing markets and attributions, techniques of restoration, and the age-old attraction of a mirror and mirror images.
-Up to a point, chapters alternate between her native New England story and the expertise of others, but they spill into one another in no time.
-As she says on the very first page, "The question of an antique's value is tough to answer"—which is to say that no one definitively can.
+All that gives Huggins plenty to explain, and she is fully up to the task.
+She covers period styles and artists, the meaning (or "iconography") of the carvings, their documentation, possible owners and their fates, changing markets and attributions, techniques of restoration, and the age-old attraction of a mirror images.
+At first chapters alternate between her native New England story and the expertise of others, but the two spill into one another in no time.
+As she says on the very first page, "The question of an antique's value is tough to answer," which is to say that no one definitively can.

-"It is not like the Blue Book value of a car," she continues, "although the sale price is based on similar criteria: model, year, and condition."
+"It is not like the Blue Book value of a car, although the sale price is based on similar criteria: model, year, and condition."
 The carvings closely follow Thomas Johnson in eighteenth-century London, but with American wood.
-That could make it an early American original or a late Romantic imitation.
-Rarity raises value, but uniqueness calls it into question.
-As neither an outsider to the art world nor a professional appraiser, Huggins gets her share of advice and frustration.
-Pretty much everyone condescends to her, from a quick-witted local auctioneer to smug museum professionals—and pretty much everyone experiences what she terms "seller's remorse."
+That could make the mirror an early American original or a late Romantic imitation.
+Rarity raises value, but uniqueness calls an object's authenticity into question.
+As neither an outsider to the art world nor a professional appraiser, Huggins gets more than her share of advice and frustration.
+Pretty much everyone condescends to her, from a quick-witted local auctioneer to smug museum professionals, and pretty much everyone experiences what she terms "seller's remorse."

 To say that their stories are footnotes to art history is not at all to disparage them.
 History as seen through ordinary lives has become more and more the norm, and besides it is her life, too.
-It goes wrong, in fact, when it no longer is, as Huggins shifts halfway through to the generation after the mirror's commission.
+Huggins goes wrong, in fact, when it no longer is, as she shifts halfway through to the generation after the mirror's commission.
 Like an Edith Wharton novel on overdrive, these chapters involve Americans stranded in Europe, marital woes, and an Irish patriot.
-They also feel a little too much like padding, to fill out a short book.
 In the process, the mirror and its mystery are left behind.
 It is a compliment to her that one misses them.

 Art these days may seem to live and die entirely in the present, a time of emerging artists and short memories.
-Still, in an era of installation art, time once again flows through thoroughly palpable art objects.
-Amid all the hype and cynicism, one can forget that everything is subject to the market, but also that artists and dealers care so much about what they do.
+Still, in an era of installations and performance art, time once again flows through art objects.
+Amid all the hype and cynicism, one can forget that artists and dealers care so much about what they do.
 Huggins may be "living in the wrong century," but she remembers.
 For her, antiques never once become mere collectibles.
 As her subtitle says, a mirror is a love story.

 Art history with balls

-Whatever her flaws, Huggins exudes modesty, the joy of inquiry, and love.
-Whatever else one can say for James David Draper, he has balls.
-It takes at least that to claim yet another work for Michelangelo as a boy.
-Now the question is whether the sculpture, too, has balls—or at least realistic ones.
-Visitors to the Met will have six months to decide for themselves.
+Huggins exudes modesty, the joy of inquiry, and love.
+And whatever else one can say about James David Draper, he has balls.
+It takes at least that to claim yet another work for Michelangelo as a boy, much less one not mentioned by contemporaries, who would have died to latch onto another work.
+A newly acquired marble, Draper says, shows Michelangelo's "daring promise as a fifteen- or sixteen-year old."
+All it took to convince him was a short walk and better lighting.
+Now, as will appear, the question is whether the sculpture, too, has balls—or at least realistic ones.

-A curator, Draper has thrown the museum's weight behind Young Archer, only weeks after The Torment of Saint Anthony left for the Kimbell Art Museum in Forth Worth.
+A curator, Draper has thrown the museum's weight behind Young Archer only weeks after The Torment of Saint Anthony left for the Kimbell Art Museum in Forth Worth.
 Michelangelo, says the Met, painted that one at age twelve.
-In between, the Getty snared a woman in profile, long considered a nineteenth-century German painting, as a Leonardo.
+In between, the Getty snared a woman in profile, long considered a nineteenth-century German painting, as a Leonardo and Leonardo's Saint Jerome.
 Like the profile portrait, the marble nude did not take digging.
 Both surfaced decades ago, when historians universally dismissed them.
 The sculpture has stood since 1952 in plain sight, hardly a block away from the Met, in an embassy lobby.

 Grateful as I am for CutureGrrl's skepticism, I wonder about the naughty bits.
 I trust that she has made a personal study of male private parts in Renaissance sculpture—or Italian men.
 (To my eyes, even Michelangelo's David looks quite symmetrical between his legs.)
 Just as important, attribution does not simply turn on quality, especially not for a teenager.
 One line of hers, though, did leap out at me.
-She links to a 1996 New York Times article backing the attribution, but not at all convincingly.
+She links to a 1996 New York Times article backing the attribution.

 John Russell, then the paper's head critic, has a discernment and knowledge of history rare in day-to-day arts writing.
 Yet he also has a weakness—the ability to accommodate almost anything.
-Here he found an ally in Kathleen Weil-Garris Brandt of NYU.
-Brandt takes the sculpture's very oddities as proof.
+Here he found an ally in Kathleen Weil-Garris Brandt of NYU, who takes the sculpture's very oddities as proof.
 Why, she asks, would someone faking a Michelangelo added something as quirky as the hair and quiver?
 The question gets at what it means to make an attribution.
-Again, it is not about quality, originality, or uniqueness, but about reconstructing an artist's life, work, and world.
+It is not simply about quality, originality, or uniqueness, but about reconstructing an artist's life, work, and world.

 The politics of authenticity

 As I tried to explain with a possible Vermeer, that takes looking—at style, imagery, technique, influences, and documentary evidence.
 When Brandt points to quirks, she is pointing to art that values personal touches and decorative finish more than anatomy, formal simplicity, or a sculpture's inner life.
-And those are precisely the values of a decade after the High Renaissance.
+And those are precisely the values of at least a decade after Michelangelo's youth.
 True, if the quiver were shaped after the Batmobile or a rubber mask of Ronald Reagan, it could not be a fake Michelangelo, because a faker would never make such wild additions.
-But this is not a fake Michelangelo.
-It is irrelevant to Michelangelo.
+But skeptics are not calling this a fake Michelangelo.
+They are saying that it is irrelevant to Michelangelo.

-That sounds easy enough, but it raises even more questions.
+That should be obvious enough, but it raises even more questions.
 Why the newfound gullibility—and the excitement?
 How did obscure period pieces from Mannerism become models for the birth of High Renaissance?
 Of course, attributions to a teenager fill in gaps in a known artist's career, and that makes them harder to disprove.
 Still, why so much about Michelangelo, and why now?
 How did so much of art history suddenly come to center on a legend?

 If the display at the Met shows one thing, it is how much has changed in the century since the sculpture's discovery.
-Traditionally, connoisseurs formed a private men's club, devoted to keeping people out.
+Traditionally, connoisseurs like Pierre-Jean Mariette in the Baroque formed a private men's club, devoted to keeping people out.
 The twentieth century raised the bar in other ways—by adding historical knowledge, theoretical sophistication, and a scientific ethos.
 All that meant downgrading more and more work, from "old master" to workshop.
 That high bar still holds on the auction market, as seen in Aesop's Mirror.
-Huggins fights every stop of the way to authenticate that mirror after an estate sale.
-And every expert she meets looks for reasons to reduce its value.
+Huggins fights every stop of the way to authenticate that mirror after an estate sale, and every expert she meets looks for reasons to reduce its value.

 What has changed?
 How can museums now be rushing to attribute things to a handful of artists?
 Not all that long ago, the Met gave to Caravaggio a painting that few historians even bother to dismiss, and it has also upgraded a possible Velázquez portrait.
 How can the museum display triumphs like these without a hint of doubt or controversy?
 It all comes down to an old saying: follow the money.

 Money helps explain why most dealers and auction houses are, rightly, tough customers.
 No one wants to be stuck with something worth a fraction of its price.
 A top museum, however, faces quite the opposite financial pressures.
 As the public for art has grown, big names translate into blockbuster crowds, gift-shop sales, and curatorial careers.
 As the public has grown, too, it includes more people who do not recognize many names beyond Michelangelo.
-Meanwhile, unlike a private dealer, the Met has the clout to change perceptions.
+Meanwhile, unlike almost any private dealer I can name, the Met has the clout to change perceptions.

 When the Met responds to rising prices with speculative claims, it plays on the gap between big players and small ones.
 If that sounds familiar, it describes a speculative bubble, and maybe the Met can keep this one from bursting.
 Still, as a wider public comes to follow discoveries like this, more people may come to care about the artist and what goes into the work.
 They may even come to value lesser names and changing styles.
 Or they may discover art after Modernism, with all the pleasure of appropriation from the past and all the distrust of authenticity.
 One way or other, better art history and better contemporary art will take balls.